cloudtraveler/avxlabs-docs/docs/ace-pro/_sources/docs/lab10.md

 In this lab you are asked to achieve the following requirements among the instances deployed across the three CSPs:

-- Create a Smart Group with the name `"bu1"` leveraging the tag `"environment"`
+- Create a Smart Group with the name `"bu1"` leveraging the tag `"environment"`.
-- Create a Smart Group with the name `"bu2"` leveraging the tag `"environment"`
+- Create a Smart Group with the name `"bu2"` leveraging the tag `"environment"`.
-- Create an `intra-rule` that allows ICMP traffic within bu1
+- Create an `intra-rule` that allows ICMP traffic within bu1.
-- Create an `intra-rule` that allows ICMP traffic within bu2
+- Create an `intra-rule` that allows ICMP traffic within bu2.
-- Create an `inter-rule` that allows ICMP traffic only from bu1 towards bu2
+- Create an `inter-rule` that allows ICMP traffic only from bu1 towards bu2.

 ![lab10-initial](images/lab10-initial.png)
 _Figure 88: Edit the Explicit-Deny-Rule_